 - Earthgrown Meatless Meatballs (Aldi’s)

-Here are a trio of from-scratch recipes for vegan meatballs with a more whole foods approach (made with beans, mushrooms, grains, and seasonings)
+Here are a pair of from-scratch recipes for vegan meatballs on this site:

 - 10 to 12 ounces pasta, any long or chunky shape of your choice